|

 The Equations of Circles

-Practical Applications of Analytical Geometry
+Practical Applications of Analytic Geometry

 Equations of Lines

-• Reduced equation: y = mx + p
+- Slope-intercept form: y = mx + p

-• Slope coefficient: m represents the slope.
+- Slope coefficient: m represents the slope.

-• Cartesian equation: Ax + By + C = 0
+- Cartesian equation: Ax + By + C = 0

-• Direction vector: a vector associated with the line.
+- Direction vector: a vector associated with the line.

-• Intersection: solve equations to find common points.
+- Intersection: solve equations to find common points.

 Equations of Circles

-• General equation: (x – h)² + (y – k)² = r²
+- General equation: (x – h)² + (y – k)² = r²

-• Center of the circle: (h, k)
+- Center of the circle: (h, k)

-• Radius: r is the distance from the center.
+- Radius: r is the distance from the center.

-• Tangent circle: intersection condition with a line.
+- Tangent circle: intersection condition with a line.

-• Properties: distance from the center to a point on the circle is constant.
+- Properties: distance from the center to a point on the circle is constant.

-Introduction to Analytical Geometry
+Introduction to Analytic Geometry

 Equations of Lines

-In analytical geometry, the equation of a line in a plane can be expressed in the form y = mx + p, where m represents the slope coefficient (or slope) and p the y-intercept.
+In analytic geometry, the equation of a line in a plane can be expressed in the form y = mx + p, where m represents the slope coefficient (or slope) and p the y-intercept.
 This equation allows us to determine the inclination of the line as well as its intersection with the y-axis.

 Determining the Slope